Do I Need a Physical Therapy Degree to Become a Physical Therapist?

 Typical coursework

 To gain admission into a DPT program, you must complete the specified prerequisite coursework for the school you wish to attend.
-While the school you choose may not have a pre-physical therapy program specifically, you can choose a related health science program.
+While the school you choose may not have a pre-physical therapy program specifically, you can opt for a related health science program.
 When choosing classes, remember that common coursework requirements for DPT programs are likely to include anatomy, physiology, biology, chemistry, physics, psychology, and statistics.
 Recommended coursework may include exercise science, biomechanics, and pharmacology, among others.
 Colleges may also require students to complete volunteer or observation hours in a clinical setting with their undergraduate program.

-Doctor of physical therapy degree
+Doctor of Physical Therapy degree

 Entry requirements